Construkted-Reality/3D_Tiles_Processing/README.md

    - applies ktx2 image compression to all texture files
 - writes back to disk a glb (regardless of initial format of b3dm or glb)
 - parses tilset.json to replace any instance of b3dm with glb (if the initial files were b3dm)

+COntents of `B3DM Extract` have been incorporated into compress already.